If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 Implants certainly help retain any denture better than natural suction or with the help of a sealant, because there is the physical connection between the various parts that add strength and stability.

-However, because the surface area of the implant is less the strength is not as great as a traditional implant.
+However, because the surface area of the mini implant is less than a traditional implant, the strength is not as great.

-They are perfectly fine for most day to day living scenarios, particularly when a full denture is worn as stresses are passed through this and not straight to the implant.
+They are perfectly fine for most day to day living scenarios, particularly when a full denture is worn as stresses are passed evenly through the denture surface and not straight to the implant.

 Certain clinical conditions may mean that a regular implant is better, most notably when 1 or 2 teeth need replacing or when replacing larger functional teeth like molars.